-Some students with multiple, developmental or intellectual disabilities need a program that combines life skills and core academics to better prepare them for independent living.
+We recognize that students with multiple, developmental, or intellectual disabilities need a program that combines life skills and core academics to better prepare them for independent living.
 These needs are not always adequately addressed in traditional school settings that may lack this focus and an appropriate peer group.

-The program is the result of careful integration of academics, life and vocational skills delivered in a facility designed for the program.
-The faculty are state-certified professional educators who address the students’ social and academic education, supported by dedicated, experienced instructional assistants.
+Saint Catherine Academy offers a careful integration of academics and living/vocational skills delivered in a facility specially designed for our program.
+Our faculty are state-certified professional educators who holistically address students’ social and academic education, supported by experienced instructional assistants.

-The focus of the program evolves with the student; elementary and middle school aged students spend a greater amount of time on core academics supplemented with life and social skills.
-The adaptive high school program introduces a greater concentration on vocational skills reinforced by maintaining academic and social skills.
-The Transition program has equal emphasis on vocational and independent living skills supplemented by reinforcement of functional language and math skills.
+Program focus evolves with the student at each stage of learning.
+Elementary and middle school-age students spend a greater amount of time on core academics, supplemented with life and social skills.
+The adaptive High School Program introduces a greater concentration on vocational skills, reinforced by continued work on academic and social skills.
+The Transition Program has equal emphasis on vocational and independent living skills, reinforced by functional language and math skills.